Fake JSON Server as an IoT Backend

 5. Open http://localhost:57602/sensors.html

-Install RuuviTag package to Raspberry Pi (Raspbian) or to PC with Linux
+Install RuuviTag Package on Raspberry Pi (Raspbian) or on a PC with Linux

 RuuviTag Python package Installation Guide